mobinrg/rpi_spark_drives/README.rst

 RPi Spark Python Drives
 =======================

-We designed the Raspberry Pi Spark Shield board allows you to more easily develop interesting applications through the GPIO of Raspberry Pi.
+We designed the Raspberry Pi Spark Shield board allows you to easily develop interesting applications through the GPIO of Raspberry Pi.

 Key Features: